WebOfTrust/keri/docs/Q-and-A.md

 ## *Q: Why use KERI?

 Because there is no secure universal trust layer for the internet, currently (2022).\
 KEI is both privacy preserving and context-independent extensible.
-This means KERI is interoperable accross areas of application on the internet.
+This means KERI is interoperable across areas of application on the internet.
 It does so securely, with minimal sufficient means.
 > Sam Smith: KERI essentially repairs internet.

 ## **Q: What problem does KERI specifically solve?

 KERI solves the *Secure Attribution* problem, which means that we can be a 100% sure "who said what" over the internet.
 KERI does so by the *security and authenticity first* adagium, signing all key-state-changing events in a hash-chained log file (`KEL`) and this log is cryptographically verifiable to the `root-of-trust`.
 Additionally in the *decentralized identity* space KERI solves the **portability** of Self Sovereign Identifiers.
-Currently you can't move the indentifiers you control from one platform or one infrastructure to another.
+Currently you can't move the identifiers you control from one platform or one infrastructure to another.
 And that makes your self-sovereign identifiers not truly self sovereign.
 KERI fixes this too.

 ## *Q: Why would KERI suddenly be a game changer in the decentralized identity field?